Associate Head Coach

 Graduate Assistant Coach

-Coley Ries is in in her second season as a member of the Minnesota State softball coaching staff, and first as a graduate assistant, primarily working with the pitchers.
+Coley Ries is in in her third season as a member of the Minnesota State softball coaching staff, and second as a graduate assistant, primarily working with the pitchers.

 2017: Made 52 appearances in the circle for the Mavericks, including 43 starts…Boasted a 41-3 record, the 41 wins led the NCAA and set an MSU single-season record…Led the NCAA in strikeouts with 476 and shutouts with 17…Her 476 strikeouts set an MSU single-season record…Threw back-to-back perfect games against Northern State and MSU Moorhead…Named the NSIC Pitcher of the Week five times …Threw 58 consecutive scoreless innings…Earned her third NSIC Pitcher of the Year award, her third All-NSIC First Team honor and her third NSIC All-Academic Team honor…Struck out at least 10 batters in 26 games, including a season-high 19 against Lewis…Received NFCA All-American First Team honors and D2CCA All-American First Team honors and was the only unanimous NFCA first team selection…Named to the NSIC All-Tournament Team…Named the D2CCA Pitcher of the Year and the NFCA Player of the Year…Finished fifth in the NCAA with a 1.05 ERA and second in hits per seven innings (2.59)…Finished her career as Minnesota State’s all-time leader in wins (119), appearances (146), innings pitched (999.1), strikeouts (1,481) and saves (9)…Is also second all-time at MSU in compete games (104) and shutouts (39)…Her 119 wins are tied for the 14th most in Division II history and her 1,481 strikeouts are the fifth most…Received CoSIDA Academic All-American First Team for her efforts both on the field and in the classroom…Went 5-0 and threw all 35 innings in five consecutive days at the NCAA Championships and tallied a 1.20 ERA and 50 strikeouts, en route to being named the tournament’s Most Outstanding Player and led her team to the NCAA Division II National Championship.